thisRaptori/raptori/src/posts/general/impostor-syndrome-vs-the-dunning-kruger-effect/post.md

 The way out of this catch-22 is to clearly define what the middle ground is, what mindset people should aim for which will help them avoid both extremes.

+For me, the first step towards that mindset was understanding that you can make mistakes without it reflecting on your competence.
+When you internalise this, you can create the distance between yourself and your work which lets you do your best without the fear it won't be enough.

+Failure is not something to be feared - it's an opportunity to learn and improve.
+Success is something to celebrate - but it's also a chance to learn, to figure out what went right and make sure it's something you repeat.

 And so, we have returned to our conclusion:

-> To find the sweet spot between impostor syndrome and overconfidence, you need to understand that you can be wrong without it reflecting on your competence.
+> To find the sweet spot between impostor syndrome and overconfidence, you need to understand that you can make mistakes without it reflecting on your competence.